crow-intelligence/gettingStartedWithColab-PyTorch/README.md

-# gettingStartedWithColab
+# Getting Started with Google Colabd Using Pytorch
-A Live Project made for Manning.
+A GitHub repo for [the Manning liveProject.](https://www.manning.com/liveproject/getting-started-with-Google-Colab-using-PyTorch)

 ## Notes
 + You don't have to install the requirements,